 EdHealth Australia can help your organisation improve its communication strategy with the design of low literacy handouts for people with very low literacy/health literacy.
 Highly effective handouts and resources can be produced on any topic.
 Jayne Lehmann can work with you to create a text for the target message and prepares the images, using Boardmaker a visual communication program, to illustrate the text.

 What do the low literacy resources look like?

-Example of a resource designed to inform people with an intellectual disability the community visitors from the Community Visitor’s Scheme in South Australia will be visiting.
+Here’s one we prepared earlier for people with an intellectual disability announcing the Community Visitors from the Community Visitor’s Scheme in South Australia will soon be visiting.

 A resource designed to support a client in aged care with expressive communication disorder after experiencing a stroke.